noterday/FG-Converter/README.md

 Run mugenrivals.exe and enter the path to the character folder when asked.
 A new folder containing the converted files should appear at the same location.

 To run the source, use python3 and install [Pillow](https://github.com/python-pillow/Pillow) through Pip.

-## Todo
-- [ ] Fix issues with misaligned hitboxes
-- [ ] Add the ability to chose which color palette to use
-- [ ] Add command line options
-- [ ] Something about hitstop???